burningwave/core/README.md

 ```
 <br>

-# Using private and all other members of a class
+# Handling privates and all other members of a class
 Through **Fields**, **Constructors** and **Methods** components it is possible to get or set fields value, invoking or finding constructors or methods of a class.
 Members handlers use to cache all members for faster access.
 For fields handling we are going to use **Fields** component: